OnroerendErfgoed/atramhasis/docs/source/intro.rst

 bug or just want to have a conversation with us, please get in touch.
 For general conversations, you can use our
 `Google Group <https://groups.google.com/d/forum/atramhasis>`_.
-If you have encoutered a bug in Atramhasis or it's documenation, or if you want to ask us to consider implementing a feature, feel free to use our `issue tracker <http://github.com/OnroerendErfgoed/Atramhasis/issues>`_.
+If you have encountered a bug in Atramhasis or it's documentation, or if you want to ask us to consider implementing a feature, feel free to use our `issue tracker <http://github.com/OnroerendErfgoed/Atramhasis/issues>`_.